mhr/seq2seq/README.md

 As you can see, in the attention model you need not specify the samples dimension as there are no static hidden states involved(But you have to if you are building a stateful Seq2seq model).
 Note:  You  can set the argument `bidirectional=False` if you wish not to use a bidirectional encoder.

-# Final Words

-That's all for now.
-Hope you love this library.
-For any questions you might have, create an issue and I will get in touch.
-You can also contribute to this project by reporting bugs, adding new examples, datasets or models.

 **Installation:**

 ```sudo pip install git+https://github.com/mhr/seq2seq.git```

 **Requirements:**